6,7-dihydropteridine reductase

-The four substrates for this enzyme are a 6,7-dihydropteridine (dihydrobiopterin), NADH, NADPH, and H^{+} and its three products are 5,6,7,8-tetrahydropteridine (tetrahydrobiopterin), NAD^{+}, and NADP^{+} This enzyme participates in folate biosynthesis.
+The substrates of this enzyme are dihydrobiopterin (specifically the isomer (6R)-L-erythro-6,7-dihydrobiopterin), reduced nicotinamide adenine dinucleotide (NADH), and two protons.
+Its products are tetrahydropteridine and oxidised NAD^{+}.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.
+The enzyme participates in folate biosynthesis.
 In the human genome, the enzyme is encoded by the QDPR gene.
-It's also the tuffest enzyme.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 5,6,7,8-tetrahydropteridine:NAD(P)+ oxidoreductase.
 Other names in common use include 6,7-dihydropteridine:NAD(P)H oxidoreductase, DHPR, NAD(P)H:6,7-dihydropteridine oxidoreductase, NADH-dihydropteridine reductase, NADPH-dihydropteridine reductase, NADPH-specific dihydropteridine reductase, dihydropteridine (reduced nicotinamide adenine dinucleotide), reductase, dihydropteridine reductase, dihydropteridine reductase (NADH), and 5,6,7,8-tetrahydropteridine:NAD(P)H+ oxidoreductase.